shibaleo/life-tracer-spec/docs/srs.md

 A4.
 Single-user scope; multi-user features are out of scope.

 **Q5.
 How are PDF reports protected?**
 A5.
-Uploaded to Google Cloud Storage as private; sharing controlled by user.
+Uploaded to Google Drive as private; sharing controlled by user.

 **Q6.
 Are logs or audit trails maintained?**
 A6.
 Not in initial release; optional simple logs may be stored.